The-going/evlproject/content/pipeline/optimistic.md

 masking interrupts in the CPU.

-However, critical sections delimited this way by the in-band code must still be enforced for the *root stage*, so that system integrity is not at risk.
-This means that although out-of-band IRQ handlers may run at any time while the *head stage* is accepting interrupts, in-band IRQ handlers should be allowed to run only when the root stage is accepting interrupts too.
-So we need to decouple the interrupt masking and delivery logic which applies to the head stage from the one in effect on the root stage, by implementing a dual interrupt control.
+However, critical sections delimited this way by the in-band code must still be enforced for the *in-band stage*, so that system integrity is not at risk.
+This means that although out-of-band IRQ handlers may run at any time while the *oob stage* is accepting interrupts, in-band IRQ handlers should be allowed to run only when the in-band stage is accepting interrupts too.
+So we need to decouple the interrupt masking and delivery logic which applies to the oob stage from the one in effect on the in-band stage, by implementing a dual interrupt control.

 ## Virtual interrupt disabling {#virtual-i-flag}